cabo/senml-jc/green.md

 ## Indirect Impacts of higher energy use.

-LoRa nodes are frequently arranged to transmit data periodically, for example every 10 minutes.
-Suppose there is a coin-cell powered LoRa node that is designed to report a message containing either a JSON structure or a CBOR structure each time it wakes up.
+LoRa nodes are frequently arranged to transmit data periodically, for example, every 10 minutes.
+This contribution is based on the assumption of using a coin-cell powered LoRa node that is designed to report a message containing either a JSON structure or a CBOR structure each time it wakes up.
 LoRa has a maximum packet size of 255 bytes.
-Two examples are given below; they are based on example 2 and example 3 data.
+Two detailed examples are illustrated below; they are based on example 2 and example 3 data.

-For this example, the assumption is reports every 10 minutes with a CR2032 coin cell battery; 3V @ 220mAh, which is 2376J.
-It is assumed that the primary source of energy consumption is the LoRa radio, so no other energy consumption is used.
-This forms a baseline.
-All real-world applications will be worse than the figures quoted in these examples.
+Another assumption in the example used is that the interval of one report every 10 minutes utilizes a CR2032 coin cell battery; 3V @ 220mAh, which is 2376J.
+A consecutive assumption is that the primary source of energy consumption is the LoRa radio and no other significant energy consumption occurs.
+This forms the baseline for this contribution.
+These are optimistic assumptions.
+All real-world applications will be worse than the figures quoted in the examples.

 ### LoRa reports with example 2 data